Wang Jian — General of Unification and Politician of Wisdom

 Finally, they occupied the Chu’s capital and perished this powerful kingdom.

-He and his family left the powerful Emperor Qin Shi Huang, whom he had served for decades, gave up their noble titles and all the political power, and lived in seclusion.
+He and his family left the powerful Emperor Qin Shi Huang, whom he had served for decades, gave up their political power, and lived in seclusion.

 But with his exceptional intelligence, we could assume that they had quite a happy, wealthy and light-hearted life.